As an Amazon Associate, GrowJourney earns from qualifying purchases. Read more: terms of service.

 This is also the time of year that your summer plants might start showing signs of bacterial or fungal disease.
-For instance, your tomatoes might have septoria leaf spot; your squash might have powdery mildew, etc..
+For instance, your tomatoes might have septoria leaf spot.
+Or maybe your squash have powdery mildew on their leaves.

 1: Focus On Soil Health (Prevention)

 Biological systems and lifeforms are complex beyond comprehension.
 As such, it’s much easier to practice prevention than treatment.
 The same applies to people.
-For instance, it’s much easier NOT to ingest sodas and highly processed foods than it is to try to treat Type II Diabetes.
+For instance, it’s much easier NOT to eat a diet of highly processed foods than it is to try to treat heart disease.

 Likewise, it’s important for you to understand that the foundation of any organic garden or farm is the health of its soil.
 Without healthy soil, trying to grow plants will be a never-ending battle of treating symptoms.